liuzijian-cs/LaST/README.md

 - [x] [2024-12-26] Experimental Results
 - [x] [2025-02-17] Further Analysis and Paper Writing
 - [x] [2025-05-27] Paper Writing and Revision
-- [ ] The paper is under review & We are organising and uploading partial code.
+- [ ] [now] The paper is under review & We are organising and uploading partial code.
 - [ ] Code Release